-Motown the Musical opens at the Landmark Theatre on Tuesday, May 16, and we are expecting a great turnout, so we wanted to provide some helpful tips for before the show, for when you arrive, during the show, intermission, and after the show.
+Disney’s The Lion King opens at the Landmark Theatre on Thursday, October 26, and we are expecting large crowds, so we wanted to provide some helpful tips for before the show, for when you arrive, during the show, intermission, and after the show.

 Don’t forget to bring your tickets!
 Make sure you have any Print at Home tickets printed out with a clean bar code.
 If you have your tickets on your mobile phone, please check that you can access them easily.
-If you’ve purchased your tickets online, you’ll be able to download them 72 hours in advance.
 Make sure to double-check the date and time on your tickets to make sure they’re for the right show!
+Guests who arrive at the wrong performance will not be admitted.

 The Box Office and Will Call are located to the left of our Salina Street entrance as you face the theatre, under the brown sign titled “Box Office” hanging from the awning.
-The Box Office will be open:
+If you need to purchase or pick up your tickets, you should stop here first.
+Remember, everyone who attends the show-regardless of age or whether they’ll be sitting in their own seat-needs a ticket.
+If you are picking up tickets at Will Call, please have a photo ID as well as the credit card used to purchase the tickets.

-Plan on a little extra time to make your way through traffic and find parking.
+Plan on a little extra time to make your way through traffic and find parking, especially if this is your first time attending a show at the Landmark Theatre.
 There will be a lot of people with the same destination as you!
 The Downtown Committee maintains a great list of parking lots and garages.

-If you’re making dinner plans downtown, get your reservations in early!
+If you’re making dinner plans downtown, get your reservations in early, and plan for a busy night at the restaurant!

 Doors to the Theatre will open one hour before the time on your ticket.
 We hope to be able to open the doors to the auditorium 30 minutes before the time on your ticket.
 If you’re planning to stop for a snack at our concession stands, to visit the merchandise booth, or to use the restrooms, we highly recommend arriving early.
 We have a large theatre and it will take you time to find your seat.

 Our concession stands have a selection of mixed drinks, wine, beer, soda, and water, and a variety of candy, cookies, and crackers.
-We will have two registers on the first floor and second floor.
-The Landmark Theatre Member Lounge will be open in the musician’s gallery.
+We will have multiple registers on all three floors of the theatre.
 Please note that coffee is available on the main floor only.
 We do accept credit cards; however, momentary disruptions in credit card processing have been known to occur.
 We do have an ATM on site near the main floor restrooms.

-If you need any special assistance, notify your ticket taker and they will get you the help you need.
-Assisted listening devices will be available at the main floor concession stand; please let one of our ushers know if you need one and they’ll be happy to help.
+If you need any special assistance, please notify your ticket taker and they will get you the help you need.
+Assistive listening devices will be available at the main floor concession stand; please let one of our ushers know if you need one and they’ll be happy to help.

 Out of respect for the performers and the guests in your area, please turn your cell phones to silent or off and refrain from talking during the performance.

-Women’s rooms are available on the main floor, the second floor, and in the basement.
-Men’s rooms are available on the first and second floors ONLY.
-Both basement restrooms will be ladies’ rooms for these performances.
+Restrooms are located on all three floors of the theatre.
 We strongly recommend that those who are able to manage stairs use restrooms in the basement or on the second floor so that those who have difficulty with stairs can use the more accessible restrooms on the main floor.
-These restrooms are far larger than the main floor restrooms and the lines will move much faster.
+There are also many more restrooms on these floors than the main floor restrooms, so the lines will move much faster.

-There will be timers above each concession stand counting down the time left in intermission.
+There will be concession stands open on all three floors as well.
+Additionally, there are timers located at each concession stand counting down the time left in intermission, so you’ll know when to take your seats.

 We ask that guests leave the auditorium after the final curtain call so we can begin the process of getting ready for the next show!